Skip Navigation

 PROCESS MEASURES:

-• Percent of pediatric practices that regularly assess and address health literacy, cultural, and linguistic barriers to effective SDM with children and families.
-(Shows the equity and inclusivity of the approach's implementation)
+• Percent of pediatric practices that regularly assess and address health barriers to effective SDM with children and families as a result of participating in Title V facilitated trainings.
+(Shows the impact of the approach's implementation)

-• Percent of pediatric professional education and training programs that include SDM and family-centered care as core competencies.
+• Percent of pediatric professional education and training programs conducted by Title V that include SDM and family-centered care as core competencies that result in an increase in knowledge and skill.
 (Indicates the integration and sustainability of the approach in workforce development)

 OUTCOME MEASURES: